vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 ## Depeg Risk

-Since it was launched, the USDD market price deviates under the dollar peg.
+Since it was launched, USDD has struggled to keep its dollar peg.
 The reason for this can be summarized by one word: “timing”.
-As mentioned, USDD was released shortly before the UST crash.
-Initially as a copy of Terra UST, with a peg design based on a dual-token model.
+As mentioned, USDD was released shortly before the UST crash, initially as a copy of Terra UST and with a peg design based on a dual-token model.
 In the aftermath of Terra’s crash, however, many algorithmic stablecoins were struggling.
-USDD even more so, because Alameda Research - who was also invested in UST and Terra - started to have liquidity issues.
-Back then, Alameda was still part of the TDR.
+USDD faced additional tribulations in the wake of the Alameda Research collapse - who was still part of the TDR.

-Despite USDD switching its stability mechanism from an algorithmic to an over-collateralized model, it still got hit hard after Terra’s downfall.
+Despite USDD switching its stability mechanism from an algorithmic to an over-collateralized model, it was still hit hard after Terra’s downfall.
 The figure below shows the volatility of USDD over the past 12 months.

 ![tradingview-usdd-depeg](https://user-images.githubusercontent.com/89845409/220380962-69913c0b-4172-40d5-932d-ed9346591f56.png)